browserengineering/book/book/accessibility.md

 [forced-colors]: https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors

-14-8 *focus-visible*.
+14-8 *`focus-visible`*.
 When the user tabs to a link, we probably want to show a focus indicator, but if the user clicked on it, most browsers don't---the user knows where the focused element is!
 And a redundant focus indicator could be ugly, or distracting.
 Implement a similar heuristic.
 Clicking on a button should focus it, but not show a focus indicator.
-(Test this on the [focus example](examples/example14-focus.html) a button placed outside a form, so clicking the button doesn't navigate to a new page.)
+(Test this on the [focus example](examples/example14-focus.html) with a button placed outside a form, so clicking the button doesn't navigate to a new page.)
 But both clicking on and tabbing to an input element should show a focus ring.
 Also add support for the [`:focus-visible` pseudo-class][focus-visible].
 This applies only if